hitachi-nlp/bigcode-evaluation-harness/README.md

-# A Folk of Code Generation LM Evaluation Harness
+# A Fork of Code Generation LM Evaluation Harness
-This is a folk of [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness) used in our paper [Enhancing Reasoning Capabilities of LLMs via Principled Synthetic Logic Corpus
+This is a fork of [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness) used in our paper [Enhancing Reasoning Capabilities of LLMs via Principled Synthetic Logic Corpus
 ](https://arxiv.org/abs/2411.12498).
 We made it capable with [vllm](https://github.com/vllm-project/vllm), which enables much faster code generation.